python/cpython/Doc/library/io.rst

 .. class:: BufferedWriter(raw, buffer_size=DEFAULT_BUFFER_SIZE)

-   A buffered binary stream over a writeable, sequential :class:`RawIOBase` raw binary stream.
+   A buffered binary stream providing higher-level access to a writeable, sequential :class:`RawIOBase` raw binary stream.
 It inherits :class:`BufferedIOBase`.

    When writing to this object, data is normally placed into an internal